Oscar Ustari: Club career

-On 21 January 2014, after only three Copa del Rey matches to his credit, Ustari was released by the Andalusians and signed a six-month contract with Sunderland.
-He made his debut for his new team four days later, keeping a clean sheet in a 1–0 home win against Kidderminster Harriers in the fourth round of the FA Cup.
+On 21 January 2014, after only four Copa del Rey matches to his credit, Ustari was released by the Andalusians and signed a six-month contract with Sunderland.
+He made his debut for his new team four days later, keeping a clean sheet in a 1–0 home win over Kidderminster Harriers in the fourth round of the FA Cup.
 He was also in goal in the following game in the tournament, and the result was the same against Southampton, and was an unused substitute on 2 March in the final loss to Manchester City at Wembley Stadium.

-On 6 July 2014, Ustari returned to his homeland again to play for Newell's Old Boys, agreeing to a one-and-a-half year deal.
-On 16 December of the following year, he switched to the Mexican Liga MX after signing for Club Atlas.
-On 2 November 2017, in the dying minutes of the 1–1 home draw to Tigres UANL while at the service of the latter club, he suffered an horrific injury to his left knee after kicking a long ball forward, going on to be sidelined for several months.
+On 6 July 2014, Ustari returned to his homeland again to play for Newell's Old Boys, agreeing to a one-and-a-half-year deal.
+On 16 December of the following year, he switched to the Mexican Liga MX after signing for Atlas.
+On 2 November 2017, in the dying minutes of the 1–1 home draw with Tigres UANL while at the service of the latter club, he suffered an horrific injury to his left knee after kicking a long ball forward, going on to be sidelined for nearly two years.

-Ustari took his game to the Uruguayan Primera División in July 2019, with the free agent signing with Liverpool F.C.
-(Montevideo).
+Ustari took his game to the Uruguayan Primera División in July 2019, with the free agent signing with Liverpool Montevideo.
+He subsequently represented Pachuca in the Mexican top division, Audax Italiano of Chilean Primera División and Major League Soccer's Inter Miami.

+Ustari was the undisputed starter for Pachuca throughout the vast majority of his spell, where he won the 2022 Apertura and was also awarded captaincy.
+At Inter, he became first-choice at the start of the 2025 season over Drake Callender.

+In the opening match of the 2025 FIFA Club World Cup against Al Ahly, Ustari produced a number of saves, including a penalty from Trézéguet, in a goalless draw; manager Javier Mascherano praised his performance afterwards, saying: "Oscar kept us alive in the first half, not just on the penalty kick but two or three other great saves".